 Little colorful flowers sprouted from wherever they, showing off their survival skills – just give them a bit of soil.

 I love walking.
-I strongly believe that our cities should be walking friendly before being anything else.
-I was so happy to see that Gangtok has developed the infrastructure in such a way that you can easily walk across the city.
+And strongly believe that our cities should be walking friendly before being anything else.
+I was so happy to see that they have developed the infrastructure in such a way that you can easily walk across the city.
 What makes it even more special is the Himalayan views that you get when you are walking across.
 Punctuated by some colorful buildings here and there.

 Every city in India has its most premium road named after Mahatma Gandhi, so has Gangtok.
-The downtown street in Gangtok is called M G Marg.
+The downtown street in the city is called M G Marg.
 You see a smiling statue of Gandhi welcoming you on the street in his trademark pose.
-Now, what makes this street in Gangtok special is the way this street is kept traffic free.
+Now, what makes this street in the capital city special is the way this street is kept traffic free.

 Lined with shops, including local eateries and cafes on either side, you can see the locals as well as tourists enjoying the carefree walk.
 Families with young ones were the happiest as they could let children be children.
 In the middle of the road were benches to sit.
 When you are tired a bit or want to have a small conversation or want to be alone in the middle of a crowd.

-I learnt that Gangtok hosts an annual winter carnival in December when various artists come together to paint the wall murals.
+I learned that the city hosts an annual winter carnival in December when various artists come together to paint the wall murals.

 This was a discovery and a pleasant surprise.
-A friend had mentioned looking for a Book cafe in Gangtok, but she did not remember the name or the location.
-As luck would have it, I met another friend in Gangtok and he walked us to Rachna Book Cafe.
-A small cafe that houses a lovely bookstore on the first store with elegant furniture where you can sit with a coffee in one hand and book in another.
+A friend had mentioned looking for a Book cafe in Gangtok city, but she did not remember the name or the location.
+As luck would have it, I met another friend in the city and he walked us to Rachna Book Cafe.
+It is a small cafe that houses a lovely bookstore on the first floor with elegant furniture where you can sit with a coffee in one hand and book in another.

 We had a long chat with the owner Raman.
-He told us that the book shop is almost ancestral.
-He is trying to morph it into a cultural space and invites all kinds of creative people to the Rachna Book cafe.
-He is becoming a medium where Sikkimese writers and artists are getting to interact with the creative people from around the world.
+He told us that the bookshop is almost ancestral.
+And he is trying to morph it into a cultural space and invites all kinds of creative people to the Rachna Book cafe.
+He is becoming a medium where Sikkimese writers and artists are getting to interact with creative people from around the world.
 They are also giving space to performing artists.

-A small home stay attached to the book cafe means you can stay and have a reading holiday in this hill town.
-If you love books, like I do, you must check out the Rachna Book cafe whenever you are in Gangtok next.
+A small homestay attached to the book cafe means you can stay and have a reading holiday in this hill town.
+If you love books, as I do, you must check out the Rachna Book cafe whenever you are in the capital city next.